divinecuration/divinecuration.github.io/_posts/2020-11-30-esotechnics.md

 This picture jars with many contemporary Jung inspired practices.
 The "shadow work" that has become popular in circles ranging from activism to corporate wellness purports to work consciously with archetypal contents.

+_Points_

+The dawning of science was not a story about reason emerging from superstition, but of an empirical rationality developing in opposition to a speculative rationality.
+This aligns science with the _occult_ (the hidden), since it seeks the mechanisms that lie latent behind the manifest world.
+The Aristotelian tradition, however, is rather concerned with understanding God's decree (the way things should be) - the causal mechanisms of the world are His business, and to seek them out is to display a Promethean hubris.

+Put differently, Christian piety advises against background explication.
+It wants leave the background conditions of God's order alone, and understand it on its own terms (i.e. reasoning from first principles delivered by the tradition), rather than reverse engineer it.

+The new empirical attitude is also a technical one.
+To interrogate the occult mechanisms of the world one must experiment on it, with prods, knocks, and incisions.
+By doing so (counterfactual variation) one can make the occult mechanisms behind appearances _explicit_, and thereby master them.

+This role of the technical is apparent in the role the telescope played in adjudicating between Copernican heliocentric model and geocentric models.

+The opposite of latency breaking is black-boxing.

+Occult power is the power of background-manipulation.
+Both the promise and danger of technology lie in its capacity to black box: to make norms binding by sending them into the background.
+In this capacity it has the capacity both to the alienation of modernity (deriving from the making-explicit of all background norms in the name of providing the individual with agency), but also to black-box norms that serve the interests of power.

 _Quotes_

 # Sloterdijk